Mineral (nutrient): Elements considered possibly essential for humans but not confirmed

 Many ultratrace elements have been suggested as essential, but such claims have usually not been confirmed.
 Definitive evidence for efficacy comes from the characterization of a biomolecule containing the element with an identifiable and testable function.
 One problem with identifying efficacy is that some elements are innocuous at low concentrations and are pervasive (examples: silicon and nickel in solid and dust), so proof of efficacy is lacking because deficiencies are difficult to reproduce.
 Some elements were once thought to have a role with unknown biochemical nature, but the evidence has not always been strong.
-For example, it was once thought that arsenic was probably essential in mammals, but it seems to be only used by microbes; and while chromium was long thought to be an essential trace element based on rodent models, and was proposed to be involved in glucose and lipid metabolism, more recent studies have conclusively ruled this possibility out.
+For example, it was once thought that arsenic was probably essential in mammals, but it seems to be only used by microbes; and while chromium was long thought to be an essential trace element based on rodent models, and was proposed to be involved in glucose and lipid metabolism, more recent studies have called this into question.
 It may still have a role in insulin signalling, but the evidence is not clear, and it only seems to occur at doses not found in normal diets.
-Boron is essential to plants, but not animals.
+Boron is essential to plants, but not humans, although depletion-repletion studies in humans showed benefits to bone and brain health.

 Non-essential elements can sometimes appear in the body when they are chemically similar to essential elements (e.g. Rb^{+} and Cs^{+} replacing Na^{+}), so that essentiality is not the same thing as uptake by a biological system.